Ready to buy a home?

 Make Your Offer

-Your real estate agent will help you determine an offer price that is fair, based on experience and looking at comparable homes in the neighborhood.
-Your agent will submit an offer letter to the seller’s agent that will include a deadline for them to respond, typically one to two days.
-This will be need to be signed by you the buyer and you expect those documents to be sent digitally.
+Your Real Estate Agent will help you determine an offer price that is fair, based on experience, and looking at comparable homes in the neighborhood.
+Your Agent will submit an offer letter to the seller’s agent that will include a deadline for them to respond (typically 1 to 2 days).
+This will need to be signed by you (the buyer), and you can expect to receive those documents digitally.

 Negotiate the Offer